web blazonry web development scripts and tutorials

 WHERE (column) = (value)

-The DELETE statement format is:
+The structure of the DELETE statement is:

 DELETE FROM (table)